 We did not choose this.
 We still don’t know how creativity, sadness and madness all come together.
 It is just how it is.

 I write to keep my calm and my sanity.

 I write because I want my voice to be heard; for my voice to be louder than the screams inside my head.

-I am suicidal but in the gray area so you should not worry about me.
+I am suicidal but in the grey area so you should not worry about me.
 I just want to write this because that is what I do – I write.

 I do not intend to pass on the negativity or the sadness or whatever you feel when you read this.
 Happiness is a choice, right?
-Then, choose it.
-After reading this, just move on.
-That is what we do.
-That is what we should do – move on.
+Choose it.

 Thank you for being here.
 If my words reach you somehow, I hope you can support me by donating either through Ko-Fi or Paypal.